satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 {
   public void m1();
 }
-(In the above scenario, chid interface can contain any no. of abstract method because it is not having  @FunctionalInterface annotation)
+In the above scenario, chid interface can contain any no. of abstract method because it is not having  @FunctionalInterface annotation

+Ex: 7 (This is valid functional intercase)

+public interface Parent{
+     public void m2();    // by default abstact will added }

+- In the above scenario, Parent is functional interface
+- Writing @FunctionalInterface annotation is optional
+- If we writing the @FunctionalInterface, Java compiler will verifying that is valid functional interface or not
 ````````